 “Moving from volume to value requires underpinning data,” said Chris Claridge (Trust Alliance, Potatoes NZ), “but we need to address the business and personal drivers.
 Everyone wants to capture the value in their business.
 Self-interested parties are the biggest difficulty we face.”

 We have an extensive amount of data, but it isn’t available in a way that allows us all to benefit.
 Finding the Goldilocks zone that enables organisations to share data at the right level is required.

-Yasir Khokhar (CEO, Connecterra) described the power of AI to solve a range of on-farm problems, such as predicting animal health issues with very high degree of precision – but to develop an AI model for carbon verification, 3–9 years of historical data with over 100 data fields is required.
+Yasir Khokhar (CEO, Connecterra) described the power of AI to solve a range of on-farm problems, such as predicting animal health issues with a very high degree of precision – but to develop an AI model for carbon verification, 3–9 years of historical data with over 100 data fields are required.
 “There is no upper limit to the amount of data we’re going to need for effective AI models.”

 This leads to another paradox: There is a lot of data generated on-farm, it's incredibly useful, but farmers hate dealing with it.
-“We’re going to need to make data management disappear from the job of farmer,” he said.
+“We’re going to need to make data management disappear from the job of farmer,” Khokhar said.

 Sign up for our e-newsletter

 Various strategy documents tell us Aotearoa can respond to the global challenges facing the food and fibre sector in a unique way by embracing the Māori concept of te Taiao – the land, water, climate, and biodiversity that contains and surrounds us all.

 To some, it sounds like a strategic buzzword, like the “headwinds” and “tailwinds” that breezed through many presentations.
 But it’s part of a cultural mindset shift towards systems thinking that is crucial to helping everyone involved in food and fibre in Aotearoa make the right decisions today, for our ancestors to come.